 Legend of the Greasepole: Resurrected

-A 1999 student game about a Queen’s Engineering tradition, resurrected 25 years later with AI help.
-Fifty students built it then.
-An AI helped bring it back now.
+It’s a 1999 student game about Queen’s Engineering traditions, resurrected 25 years later with AI help.
+50 students built it then, AI brought it back now.
 Play in your browser.

 Please consider this write-up “in flux” as I capture notes and images.
 Meanwhile everything’s on GitHub here